 Points of Early Rulers

-- In addition to inscriptions, there are two important primary sources for the Pushyabhutis.
-One is the Si-yu-ki written by the Chinese Buddhist monk-scholar Hiuen Tsang or Xuanzang.
-Hiuen Tsang visited India in the 7th century CE and came across Harsha.
+- In addition to carvings, there are two crucial early sources about the Pushyabhutis.
+One is the Si-yu-ki written by the Chinese Buddhist monk Xuanzang.
+He visited India in the 7th century CE and came across Harsha.

 Adityavardhana

-- Adityavardhana was the ruler of Thanesar in northern India during the Gupta Empire’s collapse.
+- He was the ruler of Thanesar during the Gupta Empire’s collapse.

-- Adithyavardhana married Princess Mahasena Gupta, daughter of Magadha’s King Damodara Gupta.
+- Married Princess Mahasena Gupta, daughter of Magadha’s King Damodara Gupta.

-- He was only in power for a brief time, but he was a successful king.
+- He was in power for a short time but was a successful king.

-- He enlarged the Pushyabhuti empire and supported the arts and literature.
+- He enlarged the empire and supported the arts and literature.

 - Adityavardhana passed away in the early sixth century.